PejLab/haptwas/README.md

 # 🚧 Under Construction 🚧

-# Inferring allele Fold Change (aFC) from phased data
+# The allele fold change

-Mohammadi et al. 2017 [1] defined allele fold change (aFC) as the ratio in the number of gene transcripts under the alternative allele with respect to that of the reference allele.
+Mohammadi et al. 2017 [1] defined allele fold change (aFC) as the ratio of gene transcripts under the alternative allele with respect to that of the reference allele.
 Consequently, it is a parameter that quantifies the effect of any one regulatory variant with its target gene.
-The authors of [1] showed mathematically how to combine individual phased genotypes and aFC values to predict observed gene expression.
+The authors of [1] mathematically showed how to combine individual phased genotypes and aFC values to predict observed gene expression.
 While this definition and model is general, the authors used it to specifically study *cis*-regulatory effects and RNA sequencing data.
 To find out more on the model checkout the `More on the model` section below.

-This software package for the Python programming language can be used to:
+This software package makes use of the Python programming language and the R language for statistical computing.
+It contains subcommands

 * **predict** gene expression abundances from genotype data under the model of [1].

-from either the command line or within a Python script.
+* **twas** to perform transcriptome wide association study using the PrediXican model of [2]

-## Installation
+## Requirements

+* R >= 4.0.0
+* Python >= 3.9

+and Python packages

+* **numpy** >= 1.14.0
+* **pysam** >= 0.21.0

 🚧